CHOOSE SLIGO

 Mullaghmore is a beautiful beach with the Dartry mountains as a backdrop.
 This beach is most of the time sheltered from the world renowned waves which are being produced around the corner at Mullaghmore head.

 The beach is very safe for swimmers and will never produce large waves.
+Lifeguards: No Car park: Yes, on the side of the road Toilets: Yes |

 Rosses Point Beach

-Many of the swimmers start at Dead man's point nearby the yacht club.
+There are boys located along the entire length of the beach marking the swimming route.
+Many of the swimmers start at Deadmans point nearby the yacht club.
 There is a tidal outdoor swimming pool, but caution needs to be taken.
-On an incoming tide, a strong current pulls from the end of the main pier, outwards around Deadman's Point.
+On an incoming tide, a strong current pulls from the end of the main pier, outwards around Deadmans Point.
+Lifeguards: Yes Car park: Yes Toilets: Yes |

 Wild swim locations in lakes & rivers